dagster-io/dagster/docs/docs-beta/docs/guides/quality-testing/asset-checks.md

 ## Blocking downstream assets

-By default, materialization of downstream assets will continue, even if a parent's asset check fails.
-To block the materialization of downstream assets, set the `blocking` argument to `True` in the `asset_check` decorator.
+By default, materialization of downstream assets will continue even if a parent's asset check fails.
+To block the materialization of downstream assets, set the `blocking` argument to `True` in the `@asset_check` decorator.

-In the example bellow, when the `orders_id_has_no_nulls` check fails, the `augmented_orders` asset isn't materialized.
+In the example bellow, when the `orders_id_has_no_nulls` check fails, the `augmented_orders` asset won't be materialized.

 <CodeExample filePath="guides/data-assets/quality-testing/asset-checks/block-downstream-with-asset-checks.py" language="python" title="Block downstream assets when asset check fails" />

 ## Scheduling and monitoring asset checks

 In some cases, running asset checks separately from the job materializing the assets can be useful.
-For example, some may want to run all their data quality checks once a day and send an alert if these fail.
+For example, running all data quality checks once a day and sending an alert if they fail.
 This can be achieved using schedules and sensors.

-In the example below, two jobs are defined, one for the asset and another one for the asset check.
+In the example below, two jobs are defined: one for the asset and another for the asset check.

 Using these jobs, schedules are defined to materialize the asset and execute the asset check independently.
 A sensor is defined to send an email alert when the asset check job fails.